jsonchin/nba_stats_scraper_db_storage/README.md

 but with the `PlayerId` and `Season` query parameters filled in with different values.
 There's about 400 player ids and let's say 6 seasons that we care about.
 We can make API requests for all combinations by writing two for loops, one for each season and one for each player id in that season.

 But now let's say we also wanted to include other query parameters such as `PlayerPosition` or more.
-Ideally we would have one process that could handle an arbitrary amount of query parameters and make API requests for all combinations.
+Ideally we would have one process or data format that could handle an arbitrary amount of query parameters and make API requests for all combinations.
 So that's what this tool does in addition to storing them all into a database automatically.

 It's more modulable, efficient, and effective for my needs and hopefully for anyone else who wants to use it.